gdbroman/broman.blog/_posts/2020-08-01-embodied-knowledge.md

 ---
-title: "Embodied Knowledge"
+title: "Beliefs as Vehicles"
-permalink: "embodied-knowledge"
+permalink: "beliefs-as-vehicles"
 ---
 > People don't have ideas.
 Ideas have people.
 >